aws-samples/sample-secure-ISV-solution-deployment/README.md

 This solution demonstrates several security best practices:

-1. **Credential Isolation** - The ISV solution never directly handles database credentials
+1. **Credential Isolation** - The ISV solution developers never directly handle database credentials
 2. **Least Privilege Access** - IAM roles are configured with minimal permissions
 3. **Secure Storage** - Sensitive information is stored in AWS Secrets Manager
 4. **Runtime Secret Retrieval** - Credentials are retrieved at runtime, not stored in code